 This new program builds on the company’s current capital allocation strategy, following significant share repurchase activity in 2024.
 Over the full year of 2024, PayPal bought back approximately 75 million shares, returning 6.0 billion USD to shareholders.

-The new 15 billion USD program replaces all previous initiatives, providing PayPal with the flexibility to reduce the number of outstanding shares further, potentially boosting EPS over time by concentrating ownership among the remaining shareholders.
+The new 15 billion USD program replaces all previous initiatives, giving PayPal the flexibility to reduce the number of outstanding shares further, potentially boosting EPS over time by concentrating ownership among the remaining shareholders.

 CEO Alex Chriss and CFO Jamie Miller emphasised that the program reflects PayPal’s strong financial position and the undervaluation of its shares, which closed 2024 at levels they believe do not fully reflect the company’s growth potential, particularly in high-margin segments such as branded payments and Venmo.